mongodb/docs-realm/source/includes/java-initialize-realm.rst

          :language: kotlin
          :copyable: false

-.. note:: Register Your Application Subclass in the Android Manifest
+.. tip:: Register Your Application Subclass in the Android Manifest

-   If you create your own ``Application`` subclass, you must add it to your application's ``AndroidManifest.xml`` to execute your custom application code.
+   If you create your own ``Application`` subclass, you must add it to your application's ``AndroidManifest.xml`` to execute your custom application logic.
 Set the ``android.name`` property of your manifest's application definition to ensure that Android instantiates your ``Application`` subclass before any other class when a user launches your application.